WAGGGS has a strong, proud tradition of speaking out for change.

-Together across the world our Movement is a powerhouse of skills, commitment and energy.
-Decision-makers in the UN, youth organizations and other partners reach out to us because they see the influence, exposure and unique contribution that Girl Guides and Girl Scouts can offer.
-Together we send a strong message to the society that there is a worldwide Movement of 10 million girls and young women that stands behind and speaks out for ALL the girls around the world.
+Across the world, our Movement is a powerhouse of skills, commitment and energy.
+Decision-makers in the UN, youth organisations and other partners reach out to us because they see the influence, exposure and unique contribution that Girl Guides and Girl Scouts can offer.
+Together we send a strong message to the society that there is a worldwide Movement of 10 million girls and young women that stand behind and speaks out for ALL the girls around the world.

-We not only speak out on behalf of girls and young women everywhere, but also empower young women to advocate for themselves, and support our Member Organizations to help girls speak out too.
+We not only speak out on behalf of girls and young women everywhere, but also empower young women to advocate for themselves, and support our Member Organisations to help girls speak out too.

 Get involved with advocacy at WAGGGS

 - Participate in WAGGGS’ global Stop the Violence: Speak out for girls’ rights campaign

 - Join in the celebrations of the International Days

 - Apply to come along to an international event, such as the UN climate change conference or the UN Commission on the Status of Women, where you can be part of a youth delegation influencing decision-makers

 - Become an expert on topics such as sustainable development or violence and help us develop resources for other young women and Member Organizations to use to advocate on these issues